timostamm/protobuf-ts/MANUAL.md

 Available plugin parameters:

 - "long_type_string"
   Sets jstype = JS_STRING for all fields where no option `jstype` was specified.
 The default behaviour is to use native `bigint`.

 - "disable_service_client"
   Disables generation of service clients.
-By default, we generate a client (an interface, and an implementation class) for each service.
+By default, we generate a client (an interface and an implementation class) for each service.

 - "generate_dependencies"

-  By default, only the PROTO_FILES passed to protoc are generated, not the files they import.
+  By default, only the PROTO_FILES passed as input to protoc are generated, not the files they import.
 Set this option to generate code for dependencies too.

 - "enable_angular_annotations"
   If set, the generated service client will have an angular @Injectable() annotation and the `RpcTransport` constructor argument is annotated with a
   @Inject annotation.
 For this feature, you will need the npm package '@protobuf-ts/runtime-angular'.

 - "optimize_speed"

-  Sets optimize_for = SPEED for files where no 'option optimize_for' was specified.
+  Sets optimize_for = SPEED for proto files that have no file option 'option optimize_for'.
 Since SPEED is the default, this option has no effect.

 - "optimize_code_size"

-  Sets optimize_for = CODE_SIZE for files where no
+  Sets optimize_for = CODE_SIZE for proto files that have no file option 'option optimize_for'.
-  'option optimize_for' was specified.

 - "force_optimize_code_size"

-  Sets optimize-mode = CODE_SIZE for all files, ignoring any 'option optimize_for'.
+  Forces optimize_for = CODE_SIZE for all proto files, ignore file options.

 - "force_optimize_speed"

-  Sets the optimize_for = SPEED for all files, ignoring any 'option optimize_for'.
+  Forces optimize_for = SPEED for all proto files, ignore file options.